Advice to a New NLP Coach

 … and you keep going until you have a list of do-able tasks that you can then assign as tasks and check in on and coach to and consequence until they are complete.

-And if you end up with 10… or 30, the scope of your Breakthrough needs to be narrowed.
 For instance, it’s became pretty clear in the example above that just organizing the office would be a HUGE win so that could be a Breakthrough all on its own.

 Remember, this is your first one, make it small and make it successful.